An equivalence in random matrix and tensor models via a dually weighted intermediate field representation: Conclusions and outlook

 \section{Conclusions and outlook}

-In this paper, we have explored the equivalences between complex and self-adjoint random matrix and tensor models.
-More specifically, we established exact equivalences via intermediate–field representations between \begin{itemize} \item complex matrix models with a general covariance $(P,Q)$ and potentials depending on $M^\dagger M$, and self–adjoint two–matrix models whose intermediate field carries a logarithmic dually-weighted potential; \item complex tensor models with covariance $R$ and potentials depending on $\phi\otimes\phi^\dagger$, and self–adjoint tensor models with logarithmic potentials. \end{itemize} In all cases the equivalence holds at the level of partition functions and all trace invariants built from the self–adjoint combination (either $M^\dagger M$ or $\phi\otimes\phi^\dagger$).
-We summarize more concretely our main results below.
+In this paper, we have explored and presented newly found equivalences between complex and self-adjoint random matrix and tensor models.
+More specifically, we established exact equivalences via intermediate–field representations between \begin{itemize} \item complex matrix models with a general covariance $(P,Q)$ and potentials depending on $M^\dagger M$, and self–adjoint two–matrix models whose intermediate field carries a logarithmic dually-weighted potential (Theorem \ref{matrixequiv_thm}); \item complex tensor models with covariance $R$ and potentials depending on $\phi\otimes\phi^\dagger$, and self–adjoint tensor models with dually-weighted logarithmic potentials (Theorems \ref{mainthm}, and \ref{theorem:partialtensor}). \end{itemize}

-\paragraph{Matrix models.} Let $P,Q$ be fixed $N\times N$ complex matrices.
-Our complex random matrix model is defined by the partition function

-where $V$ is an arbitrary potential of the self–adjoint matrix $M^\dagger M$.
-On the self–adjoint side, we consider a two–matrix model on ${\rm H}(N)\times{\rm H}(N)$ with partition function